"nonsense." POP-UP store will be held again this fall! | October 18-20, 2024 @ Yoyogi, Shibuya Ward

 nonsense.
 2024 Autumn&Winter POP-UP Store at Yoyogi

 [Japandi?]
-If you're interested, be sure to stop by the venue on the day to hear what they have to say!
+If you're curious, be sure to come to the venue on the day and hear what they have to say!

 The exhibition will feature made-in-Iwate products, mainly upcycled skiwear, as well as fleece vests that were popular last fall, as well as long-sleeved T-shirts, tenugui towels, tote bags and other items printed with graphics in line with the collection theme